chef/chef-web-docs/chef_master/source/api_compliance.rst

 PATCH
 -----------------------------------------------------
-Use to edit the global configuration for the |chef compliance| server.
+Use to edit the global configuration for the Chef Compliance server.

 **Request**